As dog owners, many of us take our canine’s teeth for granted.

 Don’t rush the process at the start – let your dog sniff the toothbrush and toothpaste, before gently inserting it into his mouth.
 Don’t worry about being thorough the first few times, it is more important to teach your dog that tooth brushing time is a positive experience, and that he has nothing to fear.

 It’s also important to begin brushing your dog’s teeth when he is young for your own safety.
 You don’t want to stick your fingers in a large, frightened dog’s mouth!

 Have you managed to keep your dog’s teeth clean and gums healthy?
-What types of products have you used?
+What types of dental care products have you used?
 Does your dog seem to like having his teeth brushed, or does he fight you the whole time?

 Let us know all about your experiences in the comments below.